nsemmler/Q1-Project/readme.md

 Once the corners have their assigned colors, the remainder of the grid is generated using these colors and the grid is shuffled (all except for the corners).
 Re-arrange the tiles to form the original grid to win!

+Don't like the colors you chose?
+Change them at any time and re-generate a new grid!

+The 'Show Progress' button toggles a progress bar above the grid that shows the current % of tiles in the correct position.

+Selecting colors closer together on the color wheel will increase difficulty.

 ## Installation
 To run locally fork and clone this repository.
 From that directory: